Suppose you are not satisfied with any of the historical or fantasy dramas out there lately where all kinds of slander, deception, and politicking...

-Theseus dismisses the couples’ accounts as merely imagination, and they all settle down to watch the play.
-The performance is so ridiculous that all the couples are very entertained mocking the actors.
+Theseus dismisses the couples’ accounts as mere imagination, and they all settle down to watch the play.
+The performance is so ridiculous that all the couples are very entertained by mocking the actors.

 When it is finally time for all the couples to retire, Oberon and Titania enter once more to bless the three marriages.
 Robin Goodfellow, the trickster who was tricked, has the final word.

 No more yielding but a dream,

 Else the Puck a liar call.